IBM/storage-fusion/reference-applications/fusion-reference/README.md

     recipe.spp-data-protection.isf.ibm.com/fusion-reference-bnr-recipe created
     ```

 **NOTE:** From a kubernetes perspective, the reference application is deployed.
 The `wordpress` image/container can take a minute or two to connect to the mysql image/container and create the required `wordpress` database instance and associated tables.
-Once complete the `fusion-reference` Route is accessible via browser and additional web content can be generated/managed/reviewed.
+Once complete, the `fusion-reference` Route is accessible via browser and additional web content can be generated/managed/reviewed.

 - Retrieve the `fusion-reference` Route
     ```bash